ShahneelaIqbal/CloudComputing-Study-Pool-/README.md

 - **Note:** Payment integration is handled via **Stripe Checkout API**
 - **Sensitive payment logic and keys are NOT uploaded to GitHub** for security
-- Stripe files are referenced but ignored via `.gitignore`

 ---